simonallfrey/programmingPhoenixLiveviewSlime/README.md

 ```
 ### Docker resourse usage
 https://phoenixnap.com/kb/docker-memory-and-cpu-limit
+If you don’t limit Docker’s memory and CPU usage, Docker can use all the systems resources.

 ### Setup postgres and ufw for docker
 `docker inspect bridge` show us that the docker network is `172.17.0.0/16`